First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Symmetry in the Extremal Case

 In the extremal limit ($Q/M \approx 1$), the near-horizon geometry dominates the behavior of the perturbations.
 The conformal symmetry of AdS$_{2}$ ensures that the solutions are scale-invariant and symmetric.
 This explains why the perturbations become symmetric when $Q/M \approx 1$, as observed in the solutions for different values of $l$.

 This reflects the enhanced symmetry of the near-horizon geometry in the extremal limit.
-It provides insights into the stability of extremal black holes and their quasi-normal modes.
-It plays a key role in the AdS/CFT correspondence~\cite{ref-breitenlohner,ref-burgess1,ref-fradkin,ref-aharony}, where the near-horizon geometry of an extremal black hole is dual to a conformal field theory (CFT) in one lower dimension~\cite{ref-mack}.
+It provides insights into the stability of extremal BHs and their QNMs.
+It plays a key role in the AdS/CFT correspondence~\cite{ref-breitenlohner,ref-burgess1,ref-fradkin,ref-aharony}, where the near-horizon geometry of an extremal BH is dual to a conformal field theory (CFT) in one lower dimension~\cite{ref-mack}.
 The symmetry observed in the perturbations of the RN metric in the extremal limit is a direct consequence of the highly-symmetric AdS$_2 \times S^2$ near-horizon geometry.
-The conformal symmetry of AdS$_2$ leads to scale-invariant and symmetric solutions, which are a hallmark of extremal black holes.
-This symmetry has profound implications for black hole physics, holography, and the study of perturbations.
+The conformal symmetry of AdS$_2$ leads to scale-invariant and symmetric solutions, which are a hallmark of extremal BHs.
+This symmetry has profound implications for BH physics, holography, and the study of perturbations.